 - Part-Time Genius – Another podcast we like.
-This month’s favorite episodes included 9 Facts to Make You Smile and Why Are We Obsessed With World Records?, which was particularly interesting as Sarah’s one request EVERY Christmas for the past 10 years or so has been the Guinness Book.
+This month’s favorite episodes included 9 Facts to Make You Smile and Why Are We Obsessed With World Records?, which was particularly interesting as Ashar’s one request EVERY Christmas for the past 10 years or so has been the Guinness Book.

-- Friends – One of Sarah’s favorite shows, which she and Chris watched in its entirety.
+- Friends – One of Ashar’s favorite shows, which she and Chris watched in its entirety.
 Dan has also seen the whole thing, so I am the left-out one.
 But as she rewatches, I catch some of the funny ones.

 - The Big Bang Theory – Comedy for nerds that we all love.

 - I Now Pronounce You Chuck and Larry – Ashar laughed and laughed through this!